Why do so few elderly people at the gym bench press?

 Do not assume the trainer will then try to hit you up for buying a training package.

-The bench press is a superb compound move that works multiple muscles at once and can be part of a fat loss program for the elderly, not to mention a strength building program.
+The bench press is a superb compound move that works multiple muscles at once and can be part of a fat loss program for the elderly, not to mention a strength and bone building program.

 Lorra Garrick is a former personal trainer certified through the American Council on Exercise.
 At Bally Total Fitness she trained women and men of all ages for fat loss, muscle building, fitness and improved health.